|Pre-Revolution Timeline -

 3, 1492 - After years of negotiations to get the funds to make his

-Santa Maria, to find a westward passage to the Indies under the
+Pinta, and the Santa Maria, to find a westward passage to the Indies

-auspices of Queen Isabella I of the Iberian Peninsula.
-The
+under the auspices of Queen Isabella I of Spain.

-- Rodrigo de Triana, a crew member of the Pinta, sight the land of the
+1492 - Rodrigo de Triana, a crew member of the Pinta, sights the land

 Christopher Columbus would make under the patent of the Spanish and

-colonization of the New World.
-Columbus called the Bahaman
+the New World.
+Columbus called the Bahamian site, San Salvador.
+He

-September 24, 1793 - Columbus began his second trip to the American
+Columbus began his second trip to the American colonies with seventeen

-the first voyage.
-He would arrive in the New World again on
+Americas after the first voyage.
+He would arrive in the New World again

-November 14, 1793 and explore more of the islands in the Caribbean,
+on November 3, 1493 and explore more of the islands in the Caribbean,

 including Puerto Rico and the Dominican Republic.

 claim them.
-This was an attempt to resolve questions arising
+This was an effort to resolve questions arising from

-March 5, 1496 - King Henry VII signs agreement with John (Giovanni)
+5, 1496 - King Henry VII signs an agreement with John (Giovanni) Cabot

 England.
 It is thought likely that the British King was in